bkase/slides/composable-caching-swift/slides.md

 }
 ```

-Note: Don't wince at the side-effects. (unrelated) Also, you can do something similar in Rust
+Note: Blueprint that can be adopted

 !!!